ALTIBASE/Documents/Manuals/Altibase_7.2/eng/SQL Reference.md

 #### PARALLEL

-This hint specifies to execute queries in parallel when scanning tables.
+This hint specifies to execute queries in parallel when scanning normal tables and partitioned tables.

 - NOPARALLEL: Does not execute in parallel
 - PARALLEL integer: Executes as many threads in parallel as specified for integer